 This is the prospectus for our previous share offer 2014.
 It explains the benefits of investing and how it works

-A new share offer is being planned later in 2017.
+A new Solar Schools Share offer is being planned January 2019.
 Let us know if you’d like to receive the new prospectus when it’s ready.

 Please contact us with any questions you have about becoming a member.
 We’ll get back to you as quickly as we can.